zignartech/zentangle-wasp/README.md

 * Filter the ones who's players are repeated, leaving only the best bet by accuracy

-* Calculate the total amount of iotas betted by each of theese players
+* Calculate the total amount of iotas betted by each of these players

 * Sort the bets list by tag accuracy